 credit for learning and change.

-Any grievances should be addressed in writing to Director of Education
+grievances should be addressed in writing to Senior Director, Education and

 Information regarding the off-label use of products, if any, will be provided in the program materials and/or syllabi.